"C" device

-The "C" Device, or "Combat Device", is a miniature bronze C that may be placed on certain individual awards to denote meritorious service or achievement while in combat.
+The "C" Device, or "Combat Device", is a miniature bronze C that may be placed on certain individual awards of the United States Armed Forces to denote meritorious service or achievement while in combat.
 Being established on March 15, 2017, the "C" device is one of the newer military devices.

 Criteria

 In order to receive the "C" device, a soldier must have done at least one of the following: